 2. Identify Non-Working Hours

 The next part in mastering how to calculate employee hours worked is to identify non-working hours.
-Why?
-Because you are paying employees to work and not doze off.
-So, every time they take a power nap, you need to subtract that from the yearly hours as per your weekly scheduled time.
-Jokes aside, here are a few example breakdowns for you.
+Here are a few example breakdowns for you.
 For the same, our base value is 8760 hours, which is the total time/year.

 3. PTO & Holidays Calculation

 The next part in calculating employee hours worked is to determine all the times they didn’t show up to work.
 This includes taking all PTOs, including vacation time and sick leaves, into account.
 All this depends on you.
-However, as per the government of the USA, these dates are considered holidays.
+However, the government of the USA considers 11 dates, including Christmas, as holidays.

 4. Time Off * Workday Hours

 The next part in our “how to calculate employee hours worked” guide is accounting for the time off, multiplied by workday hours.
 For this, let’s bring back Stella.
-Let’s assume she worked 8 hours/day without overtime and vacated for 9 days = 72 hours.
+Let’s assume she worked 8 hours/day without overtime and took 9 days = 72 hours off.

 Plus, she also has 11 paid holidays, which is equal to 88 hours of holiday time.
 So our final calculation will be 72 + 88 = 160 hours of time off.